 Rating Over Time

 Compared to national and state averages across all facilities.

 Quality Life Services - Chicora Quality Metrics

 Minimizes Pressure Ulcers

-This datapoint is is a measure of the percentage of long-term residents who developed new or worsened pressure ulcers.
-We find that pressure ulcers are an indicator of the quality of nursing care a facility provides.
+This figure tells you the percentage of long-term care residents who suffer from pressure ulcers.
+We have found that pressure ulcers are a reliable barometer of quality of care.

 Minimizes Serious Falls

 In Quality Life Services - Chicora, 5.98% of Patients had Serious Falls